Australians Protest As Bushfire Haze Sparks Health Fears - UrduPoint

 Australians Protest As Bushfire Haze Sparks Health Fears

-Sydney, (APP - UrduPoint / Pakistan Point News - 11th Dec, 2019 ) :Thousands of protesters rallied in Sydney on Wednesday demanding urgent climate action from Australia's government, as bushfire smoke choking the city caused health problems to spike.
+Sydney, (APP - UrduPoint / Pakistan Point News - 11th Dec, 2019 ) :Up to 20,000 protesters rallied in Sydney on Wednesday demanding urgent climate action from Australia's government, as bushfire smoke choking the city caused health problems to spike.

 Sydney has endured weeks bathed in toxic smoke as hundreds of blazes have raged across the countryside, with hospitals recording a 25 percent increase in the number of people visiting emergency departments last week.